moorepants/eme185/content/pages/syllabus.rst

 unmanageable, especially for the instructors' email inboxes.
 So here are some simple rules to follow with respect to communication:

-Piazza
+Canvas Discussions
    This is the first place to ask questions.
-Use Piazza to ask questions that are general for the class.
+Use this forum to ask questions that are general for the class.
 Try to restructure your less general questions into general ones so you can ask here.
 This minimizes the number of times a question has to be answered and allows both students and instructors to collectively answer questions.
-You can post anonymously if needed.
 Email
    Use email for individualized communication, i.e. for questions about project specifics or other personal needs.
 Email your TA first before you email the